 - 1. Activities of the human service centers are a direct function of the Department of Human Services as follows: - a.
-Provide direct services upon request of the consumer or upon a referral from a county or other agency; and - b.
+Provide direct services upon request of the consumer or upon a referral from a county or other agency; - b.
 Administer and implement regulations, policies and procedures of the Department of Human Services. - Human Service Centers are administratively responsible for case management for individuals with intellectual disabilities and regional oversight of aging, child welfare, vocational rehabilitation, and developmental disabilities programs.
-Oversight activities include the investigation of child and elder abuse, child care and foster care licensing, program oversight for developmental disabilities services, and program oversight for county social services.
+Oversight activities include the investigation of child and elder abuse, child care and foster care licensing, program oversight for developmental disabilities services, and program oversight for human services zones.

-C. COUNTY SOCIAL SERVICE BOARDS
+C. HUMAN SERVICES ZONE BOARDS

-- 1. North Dakota programs are state supervised and county administered.
+- 1. North Dakota programs are state supervised, and county administered.
 Assistance payments and the authorization for medical assistance are certified at the county level and disbursements are made at the state level.
-County social service board expenditures for administration, social services and training are budgeted, funded and disbursed at the county level.
-Federal claims for administrative, social service and training costs are submitted by the state department on the basis of expenditure and functional reports from the counties.
-Reimbursement is made to the counties in whole, or in part, on the basis of such reports. - 2.
-The county social service boards are supervised by the North Dakota Department of Human Services with the following structure: - Accounting procedures, fiscal and statistical reports, and related operations are reviewed by the Fiscal Administration unit.
+Human service zone board expenditures for administration, social services and training are budgeted, funded and disbursed at the Human Service Zone level.
+Human Service Zones submit Federal claims to the state department based on their administrative, social service and training costs.
+Payments are made to the Human Service Zones based on the state prescribed formula. - 2.
+The Human service zone boards are supervised by the North Dakota Department of Human Services with the following structure: - a.
+Accounting procedures, fiscal and statistical reports, and related operations are reviewed by the Fiscal Administration unit.
 Audits are conducted by the State Auditor's Office and other independent auditors; - b.
-Eligibility for maintenance assistance and medical assistance programs are supervised by regional representatives of economic assistance under the functional direction of the director of economic assistance eligibility: - c.
+Eligibility for maintenance assistance and medical assistance programs are supervised by regional representatives of economic assistance under the functional direction of the director of economic assistance eligibility; - c.
 Staff development and training are supervised by the directors of the appropriate programs; and - d.
 Personnel policies and procedures are supervised by the director of Human Resources and the central personnel system.